Battle of Lynchburg: Battle

 Early arrived in Lynchburg at one o'clock on June 17, having been sent by General Robert E. Lee.
 Three hours later, Averell encountered McCausland's and Imboden's dismounted cavalry entrenched at the Quaker Meeting House, four miles from the city.
 The Confederates were driven back after Col. Carr B. White's brigade moved in to support Averell.
 Two brigades of Major General Stephen Dodson Ramseur's division occupied the area around a redoubt two miles from the city and hindered the Union advance.

 Hunter made Sandusky his headquarters and planned the attack on Early's defenses.
-That night, trains could be heard moving up and down the tracks.
-Also, various instruments such as bugles and drums were heard by Hunter's troops.
-Even the people of Lynchburg made noise by having bands play and citizens scream.
-Their goal was to make the Confederate army seem larger than it really was.
+That night, trains could be heard moving up and down the tracks, while repeated cheers and the beating of drums indicated the arrival of large bodies of troops in the town.
+It was a ruse - Lynchburgers gathered at the station throughout the night to cheer the repeated "arrival" of a single engine and empty boxcars that continuously ran out of town, then reversed to return to the depot.
 On June 18, Major Generals Arnold Elzey and Robert Ransom, Jr. arrived from the Confederate capital of Richmond, Virginia.
 Elzey assumed command of Breckinridge's infantry and dismounted cavalry while Ransom superseded Imboden as commander of the mounted cavalry.
 Early elected to remain defensive and wait for the rest of the Second Corps to arrive.
 The redoubt now known as Fort Early was at the center of the Confederate line, with Maj.
 Gen. John Brown Gordon's division on the left and Brig.
 Gen. William G. Lewis's brigade on the right.
 McCausland commanded the right flank, which included a redoubt, and Elzey's command defended the area between it and Lewis' brigade.
 Col. Scott Shipp's VMI cadets were placed in reserve at Spring Hill Cemetery while the inner defenses were occupied by the Confederate Home Guard.